Skip to content

 2. Deprecation Warning

 A deprecation warning should be presented to the user whenever the deprecated functionality is used.
-Though no standard has yet been agreed upon by the developers or the ASC software user base, previous deprecation warnings have taken the form of a simple message printed via cout.
+Check below for procedures for particular software.
+There is not yet a standard procedure for deprecation across all Astro software.
+Previous deprecation warnings have taken the form of a simple message printed via cout.
 In addition to creating the deprecation warning message, the deprecated functionality should also be noted in the repository's changelog.
 This warning should include a link to the issue that proposed the deprecation.

 3. Removal of Deprecated Functionality